Mykola Stsiborskyi: Assassination

-As Stsiborskyi and Senyk were returning from a gathering of the regional police on the evening of August 30, Stepan Kozyi, a member of the OUN(b) and a former Communist, approached them from behind and fired two or three shots.
+As Stsiborskyi and Senyk were returning from a gathering of the regional police on the evening of August 30, Stepan Koziy, a member of the OUN(b) and a former Communist, approached them from behind and fired two or three shots.
 Senyk was shot in the back of the neck and died instantly while Stsiborskyi was shot through both cheeks and bled to death a few hours later.

-Kozyi was shot and killed by Ukrainian and German police as he tried to flee.
+Koziy was shot and killed by Ukrainian and German police as he tried to flee.
 In the immediate aftermath, Melnykites accused the OUN(b) of having ordered the murders while Bandera followers distributed leaflets justifying them.
 As a result of the killings, tensions between the two OUN factions dramatically increased and the German authorities initiated a wider crackdown on the OUN(b).